 Mr Grant defrauded the Society out of £660,000, but it has now emerged that Cllr Esmond Jenkins (Water Park) alerted senior council officials, the police and Cotswolds MP Geoffrey Clifton-Brown to a missing payment of £150,000 two months before Grant’s crimes were uncovered.

 Cllr Jenkins contacted officers at Cotswold District Council, Gloucestershire County Council, Wiltshire County Council, Gloucestershire Police and the Cotswolds MP.
 He asked them if they were aware of a £150,000 deal which had been arranged between the Water Park Society and a company called Kilbride.
-The £150,000 never appeared in the Society’s accounts . . . → Read More: Fresh call for water park cash inquiry
+The £150,000 never appeared in . . . → Read More: Fresh call for water park cash inquiry

 As ex-Cotswold Water Park Society CEO Dennis Grant starts his jail sentence, an alleged council cover-up over the Water Park Scandal is to be raised in Parliament.